 Arab America Foundation

 The Arab America Foundation (AAF) is a non-profit (501c3) educational and cultural organization established in 2019.
-The mission of AAF is to promote the Arab heritage, educate Americans about the Arab identity, and to connect and empower Arab Americans with each other and with diverse organizations across the U.S.
+The mission of AAF is to promote the Arab heritage, educate Americans about the Arab identity, and to empower and connect Arab Americans with each other and with diverse organizations across the U.S.

 One hundred years ago, the Arab American writer, poet, and philosopher, Kahlil Gibran, created an organization known as Al Rabitah–The Connection.
 The movement engaged writers, journalists, and artists to promote and preserve the Arab Heritage.
 Tragically, the Al Rabitah movement ceased shortly after Gibran’s death.